directus/directus/.changeset/large-gorillas-decide.md

 "@directus/app": patch
 ---

-Fixed a problem with the block editor where the "Discard all changes" function had no effect
+Fixed an issue with the block editor where the "Discard all changes" function had no effect